KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 There are several ways to access feature resources:

-- Within feature-u's programatic APIs, the App object is supplied as a parameter.
+- Within feature-u's programatic APIs, the `app` object is supplied as a parameter.

   * route: